sklintyg/tools/minishift/README.md

 ##### 7. Change project and grant root so we can run stuff like mysql and activemq
     > oc project intygstjanster-test
     > oc adm policy add-scc-to-user anyuid -z default

+##### 8. Fix Docker path
+It's very convenient to use the minishift's docker engine for building images locally.
+Run this:

+    > eval $(minishift docker-env)

 ## YAML OpenShift templates